 If you have been diagnosed with periodontal disease, know that you are not alone!
 Periodontitis is a growing epidemic throughout the world.
 Over half of American adults have been diagnosed with periodontitis, as it is easily transmissible through activities like kissing and sharing drinks or food.
 With proper diagnosis and care, periodontitis can be controlled.

-Periodontal disease is typically diagnosed during your preventative hygiene care visit.
+Periodontal disease is typically diagnosed during your preventative hygiene dental care visit.
 Diagnosis of periodontal disease can be made following a thorough exam, including review of medical history, x-rays, and periodontal charting.
-During review of x-rays, your dentist and hygienist are looking not only at the teeth, but also the underlying bone structure, inspecting for signs of bone loss.
+During review of x-rays, your Dentist in Colorado Springs and hygienist are looking not only at the teeth, but also the underlying bone structure, inspecting for signs of bone loss.
 Periodontal charting includes measurements of the gums as well as a visual examination to determine if there is mobility of any teeth, bleeding, or pus.
 Once periodontal disease is diagnosed, a thorough periodontal therapy style of cleaning will be recommended with accompanying laser therapy.
 A periodontal therapy appointment is usually longer than a typical dental cleaning and may be separated into two or more appointments for patient comfort and effectiveness.
 Following periodontal therapy with your hygienist, 3-4 month periodontal maintenance appointments will be recommended to maintain optimum oral health while pocketing remains.
 The main goal of periodontal treatment is to control the infection and prevent advancement of the disease, as it is currently impossible to cure periodontal disease.

 Want more information?
 Contact our dental office Colorado Springs today to schedule an appointment with one of our awesome hygienists.